drewsimon/dashboard-viewer/README.md

 After that, you need to set some [environment variables](http://docs.resin.io/#/pages/management/env-vars.md):

 - `URL`: Dashboard URL to open
+- `WALLPAPER_URL`: URL for a custom wallpaper will download on the first boot
 - `PASS`: The dashboard runs dropbear, this var will be the root password.
 If unset, defaults to 'root'

 To use openvpn, set the following options: